Showing posts with label Politics. Show all posts

 The crux of the matter is that success in life necessitates challenging work.
 While hard work enhances the probability of success, it doesn’t assure it.
 This is akin to maintaining a healthy diet and regular exercise regimen, which can potentially extend one’s health span.
 However, there is no guarantee that the desired outcomes will be achieved.

 I wonder if there is any action in the present that is both essential and adequate to ensure the certainty of future outcomes.
 Suddenly, all that one is working towards and is on the verge of achieving can be thrown off course.
-An ordinary medical check-up can abruptly flip our lives, turning a blissful existence into a nightmare.
+An ordinary medical check-up can abruptly flip our lives, turning a blissful existence into a living nightmare.

 Ciao.